Sonamp31/Food-Delivery-Website/README.md

 Food Delivery Project

 Welcome to the Food Delivery Project repository!
 This project aims to develop a web application for online food ordering and delivery.
-Users can browse through various restaurants, select their desired dishes, place orders, and have them delivered to their doorstep.
+Users can browse through various dishes, select their desired dishes, place orders, and have them delivered to their doorstep.
 The repository contains all the necessary code and resources for building and deploying the application.

 Table of Contents: